Skip to content

 800000a8: 01c12083 lw ra,28(sp)

-These are examples of memory access instructions and another example is lb/sb which loads/stores one byte from/to the memory while lw/sw loads/stores a word of 4 bytes.
+These are examples of memory access instructions.
+Other examples include lb/sb which loads/stores one byte from/to the memory while lw/sw loads/stores 4 bytes altogether.

 TIP

-By this point, we have seen examples of all the 3 types of CPU instructions (integer computation, control transfer, memory access) which constitute the user-level instructions of RISC-V. P0 and P1 will only use user-level instructions.
-Starting from P2, you will see more instructions and registers that support an operating system.
+Till this point, we have seen examples of all the 3 types of CPU instructions (integer computation, control transfer, memory access) that constitute the unprivileged instructions of RISC-V. P0 and P1 will only use unprivileged instructions.
+Starting from P2, you will see the privileged instructions and registers that are needed for operating systems.

 First line of main()